whmacmac/test/_posts/2020-04-22-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 In my tests, I observed that the following patterns are flagged:<br/>

 <b>1.
 SafeChecks:</b><br/>
 The stager is coming with SafeChecks enabled by default.
 Taking a look at what SafeChecks is doing, we can notice that the powershell's verison is greater or equal with 3.
-This can be used as a part of a more complex rule for detecting the Empire.
-I recommend to disable it.
+This can be used as a part of a complex rule for detecting the Empire.
+I do  recommend to disable it.
 <div>
 <center><img src="/images/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools-Part-1.md/powershellversion.png">
  </center>
 </div>

 <b>2.
 Rules based on the order of the code's postion:</b><br/>
-BC-Security announced on <a href="https://twitter.com/BCSecurity1/status/1247165928757800965" style="text-decoration: none;">6 April 2020</a> that they updated their HTTP listener to evade Windows Defender again.
-I was curious and took a look on their <a href="https://github.com/BC-SECURITY/Empire/pull/148/commits/3bc0eb6e435f39981092ed823da623e22146d2bc" style="text-decoration: none;">commit</a> on their Github repo to see what changes they did.
+BC-Security announced on <a href="https://twitter.com/BCSecurity1/status/1247165928757800965" style="text-decoration: none;"> April 6th 2020</a> that they updated their HTTP listener to evade Windows Defender again.
+I was curious and took a look on their <a href="https://github.com/BC-SECURITY/Empire/pull/148/commits/3bc0eb6e435f39981092ed823da623e22146d2bc" style="text-decoration: none;">commit</a> on their Github repository to see what changes they did.

 <div>
 <center><img src="/images/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools-Part-1.md/httpevader.png">
  </center>
 </div>

- As I suspected, the order of functions is a really big way that AMSI is fingerprinting now.
-So to bypass AMSI, we just have to reorder those commands who are idependent.<br/>
+ As I suspected, the order of functions is a really big way how AMSI is fingerprinting now.
+So to bypass AMSI, we just have to reorder those commands that are idependent.<br/>
  You can move a number of independent position commands to break the Microsoft's signatures.

 <b>3.
 Default Obfuscation:</b><br/>
 Empire is using as default the "Token\All\1" obfuscation.
-I observed in my tests that any of the \all options in Invoke-Obfuscation is likely to get caught.
+I observed in my tests that any of the \all options in Invoke-Obfuscation are likely to get caught.
 Try using a custom combination of the sub options.<br/>
-In my tests I used the following list: again you can use any custom combination you prefer, just do not break the limit of 8191 characters that Powershell interpreter is accepting.
+In my tests I used the following list: again you can use any custom combination you prefer, just don't break the limit of 8191 characters that Powershell interpreter is accepting.
 {% highlight powershell %}
 set ObfuscateCommand Token\String\1,1,2,1, Encoding\2, Compress\1
 set ObfuscateCommand Token\String\1,1,2,1, Token\Variable\1, Encoding\2, Compress\1